Infertility in Male Cats

 5. Abdominal imaging.
 X-rays and ultrasound may be used to evaluate internal structures, such as the testicles or prostate gland.

-The treatment of infertility and its prognosis with treatment depends upon the underlying cause.
+The treatment of infertility and its prognosis with treatment depends on the underlying cause.
 In many cases, improving sanitation, alleviating overcrowding, and taking measures to reduce stress can improve fertility.
 Improved grooming may also facilitate breeding in long-haired cats.
-In other cases, however, more targeted medical interventions may be required or an infertile male may have to be removed from the breeding pool.
+In other cases, more targeted medical interventions may be required, or an infertile male may have to be removed from the breeding pool.

 Related Articles